 This week on Living Dangerously: hand-delivered atomic bombs.

-A reference to the short-lived documentary TV series Living Dangerously, which first aired in 1986.
+The short-lived documentary TV series Living Dangerously first aired in 1986.

 I’m comin’, Beany boy!